wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Memory Management

-The current proposal does not require a cycle-detecting garbage collector as the linearity of continuations guarantees that there are no cycles in continuation objects.
+The current proposal does not require a general garbage collector as the linearity of continuations guarantees that there are no cycles in continuation objects.
 In theory, we could do without any automated memory management at all if we took seriously the idea that